appacademy/graduated-job_seeker-program/pairboarding-problems/w1d1-b.md

 ## Easy

-Given an array of length N, with integer values between 0 and N (not including 0 or N), return any integer that appears in the array more than once .
-I.e.
+Given an array of length N, with integer values between 0 and N (not including 0 or N), return any integer that appears in the array more than once, i.e.

 ```
 [ 1, 2, 3, 3, 4 ] => 3